odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 - The taxes included in the invoice lines should be EXP taxes.

 .. image:: peru/peru-exp-invoice.png
-   :align: center
-   :alt: Exportation invoices main data
+   :alt: Exportation invoices main data.

 Advance Payments
 ****************